A short guide to get set up and going with live streaming

 Having the gear is all nice and good but once you have it, you need to be able to utilize it, this is where OBS comes into play.
 OBS is a great piece of software that allows you to create and edit scenes easily, adding overlays, music, video and of course your audio and camera feeds into a single scene.
 I won’t go into detail about how to use it as there is hundreds of tutorials out there, but just to let you know, the software is free and it is more than good enough for most professional streamers.
 Once you learn to use OBS, your options for live steaming open up exponentially and even better, you can also record your stream directly to your hard drive as well to edit and use the footage at a later date.
 There are other programs that work similarly but OBS tends to be the standard.

-On a side note here, it is also worth learning how to use Photoshop so that you can create your own graphics and overlays to be used within OBS.
+On another side note, it is also worth learning how to use Photoshop so that you can create your own graphics and overlays to be used within OBS.
 There are some options online that you can use but knowing your way around a program like Photoshop or something similar is highly recommend so that you have more control over how your stream looks.

 Restream is the way